Representations of Thread Quivers: Dualizing -varieties Dualizing k-varieties

 We recall some definitions from \cite{Auslander74, AuslanderReiten74}.
-A Hom-finite additive $k$-linear category where idempotents split is called a \emph{finite $k$-variety} .
-Such a finite $k$-variety is always Krull-Schmidt.
+A Hom-finite additive $k$-linear category where idempotents split is called a \emph{finite $k$-variety}.
+Such a finite $k$-variety is always Krull--Schmidt.

-Denote by $\Modlfd \aa$ the abelian category of locally finite dimensional right $\aa$-modules, thus the full subcategory of $\Mod \aa$ spanned by all contravariant functors from $\aa$ to $\mod k$.
+Denote by $\Modlfd \aa$ the abelian category of locally finite-dimensional right $\aa$-modules, thus the full subcategory of $\Mod \aa$ spanned by all contravariant functors from $\aa$ to $\mod k$.
 Note that an additive $k$-linear category where idempotents split is a finite $k$-variety if and only if every standard projective and standard injective lies in $\Modlfd \aa$.